 - 1. Use various methods of reporting appropriate to grade level and curriculum content. - 2.
-Ensure that both pupil and parent/guardian receive ample warning of a pending grade of "failure" or one that would adversely affect the pupil's status. - 3.
-Enable the scheduling of parent/guardian-teacher conferences in such places and at such times as will ensure the greatest degree of participation by parents/guardians. - 4.
-Specify the issuance of report cards at intervals of not less than four times during the school year and issuance of deficiency notices and or progress reports as required during the school year.
+Ensure that both pupil and parent/guardian receive ample warning of a pending grade of "failure" or one that would adversely affect the pupil's status.

-5. Ensure the continual review and improvement of methods of reporting pupil progress to parents/guardians and involve pupils, staff and parents/guardians in that review.
+- 3. Enable the scheduling of parent/guardian-teacher conferences that will ensure the greatest degree of participation by parents/guardians. - 4.
+Specify the issuance of report cards at intervals of not less than four times during the school year and issuance of deficiency notices and or progress reports as required during the school year. - 5.
+Ensure the continual review and improvement of methods of reporting pupil progress to parents/guardians and involve pupils, staff and parents/guardians in that review.